05 | The Spasms Take Over

 SPASMS, FALLS AND STARTLE REACTIONS

 In the weeks after the second discharge my condition continued to deteriorate rapidly.
 During the day even the slightest touch, noise or emotional upset would trigger severe startle reactions and powerful spasms.
 At night, as my body tried to relax into sleep, the spasms would intensify, preventing me from drifting off.
-It felt as though my body simply would not allow rest.
 I was experiencing 30 to 40 full-body spasms each night with almost no sleep from July onwards.

 My wife was signed off work to care for me full-time as I was completely debilitated.
 We had home visits from the GP and occupational therapist, but these soon reduced to weekly telephone consultations with the GP.
 As the spasms and startle reactions worsened, so did the falls.
 I could only move around the house by holding onto furniture.
 The moment I was in a slightly vulnerable position my legs would be zapped by a spasm and I would fall like a tree.
 I lost the ability to put my arms out to break the fall, so the injuries started to mount.
-Strong, sudden leg contractions also began, straightening my legs powerfully without warning.
+Strong, sudden leg contractions also began.
 Eventually this meant I became wheelchair-bound at home to avoid serious injury.

-Following the early September Bupa appointment, the doctor drafted a letter that recommended swapping from diazepam to clonazepam, as this was better suited to reducing the pain of spasms.
+Following the early September Bupa appointment, the doctor recommended swapping from diazepam to clonazepam.
 Our GP adopted this change.
-The letter clearly disregarded FND as the explanation, but at the time it appeared to go unheard as we focused on waiting for the October neurology appointment.
+The letter clearly disregarded FND as the explanation, but at the time it appeared to go unheard as we waited for the October appointment.

 In mid-September a large, pronounced lump the size of a hand appeared between my shoulder blades.
-We took this to the GP, who assured us it was likely postural and nothing to worry about.
-We were happy with this reassurance at the time, but we also knew our neurology appointment was only a couple of weeks away, so we planned to ask for it to be checked again to make sure.
+The GP reassured us it was likely postural.
+We were happy with this at the time, but we also knew our neurology appointment was only a couple of weeks away.

 What I Would Say to Someone Now